 Depending on the concentration within the major, CS pathway, and with the approval of a departmental advisor, up to 12 units from courses with non-ENG prefixes that count towards the Complementary Studies requirement may also count as English electives in fulfillment of Major requirements.

 Students who have earned AA-T or AS-T degrees and are pursuing a similar B.A. degree at SF State are required to fulfill the Complementary Studies requirement as defined by the major department.
 Students should consult with a major advisor about how transfer units and/or SF State units can best be applied to this requirement to ensure degree completion within 60 units.

-Students must fulfill a 12 units pre-1800 distribution requirement.
-This can be done with either one of these elective courses, or ENG 690, if it is in a pre-1800 literary subject.
+Students must fulfill a 12 unit pre-1800 distribution requirement.
+This can be satisfied with either one of these elective courses, or ENG 690 if it is in a pre-1800 literary subject.